 - Spotify, a subscription service, is fantastic because they have a huge selection which you can take on the go.
 It’s also useful to see what’s trending and popular.

 - FluentU, an awesome way to learn English with real-world videos.
 We’ve got all kinds of fun videos available now, like music videos and movie trailers.
 There are hundreds of videos for you to choose from, so you are sure to discover learning materials that are perfect for you.
 There is something great in our collection for English language learners of any skill level from “newbie” (beginner) to native.
 Just take a look – while casually browsing our videos, you will see tons of diverse videos covering many different topics and areas of interest:

 - Pick music you love.
 There’s no point to learning English through songs if you don’t really enjoy the music.
 This is the fast track to boredom.

 - Find music that uses the right kind of language.
-Language which is not too easy or too hard, and which is commonly used.
+The lyrics should have commonly used words and should not be too easy or too hard for you.

 - You might want songs that tell a story, which could make it easier to understand and visualize.
 If you are a real beginner you might even want to learn children’s songs or Disney songs.